SyberGrind/Active-Directory-Home-Lab/README.md

 <br>
 ⸻

-**Step 54: I logged back into the Domain-Controller virtual machine.
+**Step 54: I logged into the Domain-Controller virtual machine.
 <br>

 **Step 55: I input my password to authenticate the session.